lyc0826/COMIGHT/README.md

 #### **Import Text into Document Table**

-- Imports the content of the text box in the dialog box into a document table, saved on the Windows desktop.
+- Imports the content of the text box in the dialog box into a document table.
+  - **The Pandoc application is necessary for this function.**

 ### Tools